-When asked what time of day that alternate transportation services should be available, senior non-drivers identified weekday mornings and afternoons (86% and 78%, respectively), followed by weekend mornings and afternoons (40% and 38%, respectively) (see graph above to the left).
-Less than one-third of senior non-drivers identified evenings (weekday and weekend) as a time period that these types of services should be available.
-A similar pattern was evident for senior drivers although the percent for senior drivers for most of the time periods was higher as compared to senior non-drivers (see graph above to the right).
+When asked what time of day that alternate transportation services should be available, senior non-drivers identified weekday mornings and afternoons (75% and 89%, respectively), followed by weekend mornings and afternoons (48% and 46%, respectively) (see graph above to the left).
+Less than one-quarter of the senior non-drivers identified evenings (weekday and weekend) as a time period that these types of services should be available.
+A similar pattern was evident for senior drivers although the percent for senior drivers for each time period was higher as compared to senior non-drivers (see graph above to the right).

 Acceptability

 Booking a Ride in Advance

 Senior Non-Drivers

+Senior Drivers

-When asked about booking a ride for alternate transportation services, more than 2/3 of senior non-drivers and senior drivers thought that it was "somewhat or very reasonable" to be able to book 24 hours in advance.
-On the other hand, few senior non-drivers (34%) and senior drivers (23%) thought that having to book a ride 48 hours or greater in advance was "somewhat or very reasonable".
+When asked about booking a ride for alternate transportation services, about 80% of senior nondrivers and senior drivers thought that it was "somewhat or very reasonable" to be able to book 24 hours in advance.
+On the other hand, few senior non-drivers (20%) and senior drivers (19%) thought that having to book a ride 48 hours or greater in advance was "somewhat or very reasonable".

 Acceptability

 Booking a Trip Online

 VS.

 of senior non-drivers said that they would be "somewhat or very likely" to book trips online for alternate transportation services.
-28% 52% of senior drivers said that they thought that seniors would be "somewhat or very likely" to book trips online for alternate transportation services.
-Driver Knowledge related to Seniors' Health/Mobility Issues >90% Almost all senior non-drivers and senior drivers said that it was "somewhat or very important" for alternate transportation service provider drivers to be knowledgeable about health issues related to seniors (e.g., senior clientele may need assistance getting in and out of the vehicle, may need more time in getting from "A" to "B", etc.).
+29% of senior drivers said that they thought that seniors would be "somewhat or very likely" to book trips online for alternate transportation services.
+61% Driver Knowledge related to Seniors' Health/Mobility Issues >85% getting from "A" to "B", etc.).

+Almost all senior non-drivers and senior drivers said that it was "somewhat or very important" for alternate transportation service provider drivers to be knowledgeable about health issues related to seniors (e.g., senior clientele may need assistance getting in and out of the vehicle, may need more time in
-22

-Accessibility

-Importance of Having Alternate Transportation Services for Different Trip Types
+Accessibility Importance of Having Alternate Transportation Services for Different Trip Types

-Senior Senior Senior Senior Senior Senior on-Drivers Drivers Non-Drivers Drivers Non-Drivers Drivers 96% 99% 89% 97% 89% 92% Somewhat / Very Somewhat / Very Somewhat / Very Important Important Important When asked about how important is it to have alternate transportation services available in the community for medical appointments (e.g., doctor's appointments, diagnostic testing, other medical procedures, etc.), for essential services such as grocery shopping or banking, and for recreational/leisure activities such as bingo or socializing with friends, visits with family and/or friends, or religious activities, you can see that having alternate transportation services for each of these trip types was rated as being "somewhat or very important" by the vast majority of both senior non-drivers and senior drivers.
+Senior Non- Senior Senior Non- Senior Senior Non- Senior Drivers Drivers Drivers Drivers Drivers Drivers 93% 98% 85% 97% 72% 91% Somewhat / Very Somewhat / Very Somewhat / Very Important Important Important When asked about how important is it to have alternate transportation services available in the community for medical appointments (e.g., doctor's appointments, diagnostic testing, other medical procedures, etc.), for essential services such as grocery shopping or banking, and for recreational/leisure activities such as bingo or socializing with friends, visits with family and/or friends, or religious activities, you can see that having alternate transportation services for each of these trip types was rated as being "somewhat or very important" by the vast majority of both senior non-drivers and senior drivers.
 Adaptability Importance of Alternate Transportation Services that Allow for Multiple Stops

-When asked about the importance of transportation services that allow for multiple stops (e.g., stopping at the bank and then the grocery store on the way home from a medical appointment), you can see in the graphs above that both senior nondrivers and senior drivers rated this feature as being "somewhat or very important" (94% and 91% of senior non-drivers and senior drivers, respectively).
-This same pattern was evident when asked about alternate transportation services that can accommodate wheelchairs and/or scooters (see graphs below).
+When asked about the importance of alternate transportation services that allow for multiple stops (e.g., stopping at the bank and then the grocery store on the way home from a medical appointment), you can see in the graphs above that both senior non-drivers and senior drivers rated this feature as being "somewhat or very important" (85% and 88% of senior non-drivers and senior drivers, respectively).
+This same pattern was evident when asked about transportation services that can accommodate wheelchairs and/or scooters (see graphs below).
 Importance of Alternate Transportation Services that Accommodate Wheelchairs and/or Scooters Senior Non-Drivers Senior Drivers